Hofstra University Library

 The library generally does not purchase DVDs with public performance rights.
 The library does not pay for one-time public performance licenses.
 Campus groups organizing public screenings are responsible for all fees for one-time public performance licenses.

 The Library primarily acquires audiovisual materials in English or foreign films with subtitles.
 Foreign language productions without English subtitles will be acquired on a selective basis, usually in response to a specific curricular request from the faculty.
 The Library does not acquire language learning materials as part of the audiovisual collection.

 We will not normally order a second physical copy of a title that is already in the collection.
 If a title is heavily used and likely to be of lasting significance, a second copy may be purchased.
 If the format is VHS and the topic is still of interest we will, upon request, replace the title with new media (DVD or streaming) assuming such is available.

 Gifts of media must comply with the acceptable formats mentioned in this statement and must meet copyright policy requirements.
 DVD is the preferred format for gifts.
 VHS content will only be considered for acceptance if it is unique and unavailable in a newer format.
 The Library reserves the right to refuse any gift that does not fit the current collection development policy.
-The Library will dispose of unwanted materials by sale, sharing, lending, or discard.
+The Library will dispose of unwanted materials by gift to another institution, free to Hofstra affiliates, or discard.

 Ordering Audiovisual Content: